eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.lifx/README.md

 The *fadetime* is an optional thing configuration parameter which configures the time to fade to a new color value (in ms).
 When the *fadetime* is not configured, the binding uses 300ms as default.

-You can optionally also configure a fixed hostname or IP address when lights are in a different subnet and are not discovered.
+You can optionally also configure a fixed Host or IP address when lights are in a different subnet and are not discovered.

 ```
-Thing lifx:colorirlight:porch [ deviceId="D073D5B2B2B2", host="10.120.130.4", fadetime=0 ]
+Thing lifx:colorirlight:porch [ host="10.120.130.4", fadetime=0 ]
 ```

 ## Channels